 If DKIM Email Authentication hasn't been enabled on your site yet, contact our support team for more information.
 To determine if this has been enabled, the default No Reply email visible in your settings should be email@example.com.
-If it is firstname.lastname@example.org, please contact our support team.
+If it isn't firstname.lastname@example.org, please contact our support team.

 - Advantages of Authenticating your Email